 - Early redemption charges

 Focusing solely on the lowest mortgage rate won’t guarantee you the best deal.
-Once you assess the overall picture, such as the points above, only then will the best deal become apparent.
+Once you assess the overall market, only then will the best deal become apparent.

 How are remortgage quotes assessed?